learn-co-curriculum/react-ts-use-effect/README.md

 When we think about the functionality of a function, we generally think about its return value.
 However, functions can also have **side effects**:

-> an operation, function or expression is said to have a side effect if it
+> An operation, function or expression is said to have a side effect if it
 > modifies some state variable value(s) outside its local environment, that is
 > to say has an observable effect besides returning a value (the main effect) to
 > the invoker of the operation. — [Wikipedia on Side Effects][side-effects]